Gallery-of-Kaeon/Kaeon-FUSION/README.md

-This repository contains the specification, documentation,
+This repository contains the specification, documentation, sample code,
 APIs,
 an IDE,
-a plugin development framework for said IDE, and sample code for Kaeon FUSION.
+a plugin development framework for said IDE, interfaces, and the specification for Kaeon FUSION.

 ### Direct Links